Gods1son/monodroid-samples/ApplicationFundamentals/ServiceSamples/README.md

 **TODO: SCREENSHOTS**

 ## ServicesDemo2

 This solution is a example of how to [create and use a started service](https://developer.xamarin.com/guides/android/application_fundamentals/services) in Xamarin.Android.
 In this example, there is no direct communication between the activity and the service it starts.
 The activity will start and stop the services.
-The service, while it is running, will log messages
+The service, while it is running, will log messages using Android.Util.Log.

 [](./Screenshots/StartedServices1.png)
 [](./Screenshots/StartedServices2.png)
 [](./Screenshots/StartedServices3.png)

+## ServicesDemo3

+This solution is a variant of **ServicesDemo2**, except that the started service will register as a _foreground service_.

 ## Authors

-Tom Opgenorth
+Tom Opgenorth (toopge@microsoft.com)